Click here to edit using the old editor

 Year four

-In year three, you will engage with complex problems that are subject to some technical uncertainty.
+In Year 3, you will engage with complex problems that are subject to some technical uncertainty.
 You will be creative and resourceful in applying a range of tools, theories and methods in a broad range of contexts.
 You will deepen your knowledge by studying specialised subjects including artificial intelligence, data science and cyber security.
 You will work on real-world projects, and your solutions will have immediate commercial value.

 • Professional Project